codelittinc/incubator-resources/best_practices/servers.md

 [My First 5 Minutes on a Server](http://plusbryan.com/my-first-5-minutes-on-a-server-or-essential-security-for-linux-servers), by Bryan Kennedy, is an amazing primer into securing a server against most attacks.
 It is a must read.
 We have a few modifications to his approach that we wanted to document as part of our efforts of externalizing our processes and best practices.
 We also wanted to spend a bit more time explaining a few things that newer guys may have to pull Googlefu out for.

 I check our logwatch email every morning and thoroughly enjoy watching several hundreds (sometimes 1000s) of attempts at gaining access with little prevail.
 This general overview works for Debian/Ubuntu servers which are our personal favourite choice.
-These usually only serve as hosts for docker containers, but principles still apply
+These usually only serve as hosts for docker containers, but principles still apply.
+We'll go more in depth in locking down a server specifically for use as a Docker host in another article.

-On large scale, you'll be better off with a full automated setup using something like [Shipyard](https://shipyard-project.com/) however sometimes you're just creating a single server which is what this is meant to cover.
-Similar practices can be applied to setting up docker hosts or with deployment/management tools like Chef/Puppet.
+On large scale, you'll be better off with a full automated setup using something like [Ansible](https://github.com/ansible/ansible) or [Shipyard](https://shipyard-project.com/) however sometimes you're just creating a single server or working on a base for an Ansible recipe which is what this is meant to cover.

+**Disclaimer: This is meant to serve as a primer and a base.
+You should extend upon it as your needs dictate**

 ###First things first